Sunday, October 9, 2011

 I gather Sandy put her aerial Frisbee fetching skills to good use that day in her master-mind apple pie raid.
 How impressive to gnaw away at the apples alone leaving the upper crust untouched-pure genius in fact.
 If she hadn’t made herself sick with her gorging she might have pulled it off too.
 This story has become one of those fun family tales that we all laugh about now.
 I know that whenever Nick and Sandy are visiting it is not safe to leave anything on the counters no matter how high they may be.
 I thought I had learned my lesson through their experiences, but unfortunately not.

 Recently it was my turn.
-I made a plum tart for desert at my birthday brunch but I accidently singed it in the process of serving orange vanilla pancakes and blueberry sausage.
+I made a plum tart for dessert at my birthday brunch but I accidentally burnt it in the process of serving orange vanilla pancakes and blueberry sausage.
 Brunch ended and the tart remained on the table.
 Nap time presented itself very shortly after our parents left, so Mike and I went to read stories and put our girls down for their naps.
 Now I should have been wary of Mindy.
 She had after all been circling Jenna’s booster seat like a shark waiting for the perfect moment to attack the bacon crumbles in her lap.
-Maybe it was the whimsy of the near perfect morning or the sleep that was quickly taking over me-but I forgot about our terrier and the tart, and fell fast asleep beside Naomi in her basinet.
+Maybe it was the whimsy of the near perfect morning or the sleep that was quickly taking over me-but I forgot about our terrier and the tart and fell fast asleep beside Naomi in her bassinet.